 - Legaspi Village: USD 4,600 – 4,800

 - Salcedo Village: USD 4,600 – 4,800

-Quezon City is the most populous city with three million people, and biggest in terms of land area.
+Quezon City is the most populous city with three million people and the biggest in terms of land area.

 As mentioned above, this city once served as the capital, from 1948-1976.
 It’s an educational hub with many of the top schools and universities like the University of the Philippines and Ateneo de Manila University.

 Cubao serves as the financial center of Quezon City, with a lot of new developments.
 Commonwealth and Balara are two densely populated residential areas with many gated residential communities.